 Storyblocks Video (Videoblocks) Review: An Affordable Stock Footage Option?

 When I started creating videos for YouTube, I quickly fell into a format that finds me on camera to introduce a section while filling out the rest with images and clips.
 While this has worked well for my app reviews and other finance topics overall, there are some limitations — namely, it can be difficult to find engaging stock images to complement my content.
-That’s why, a few weeks ago, I decided to look into a stock video service.
+That’s why, one year ago, I decided to look into a stock video service.
 After a short search, I landed on one I found to be both useful and affordable: Storyblocks Video (known as Videoblocks at the time).

 So how has my experience with Storyblocks been so far and would I recommend the service to other creators?
 Let’s take a look at a few things you should know about the platform.